timchepeleff/timchepeleff/README.md

 I’m a multi-disciplined software engineer with experience spanning various client, server and cloud technologies.

 Lately I've been working as a Senior Infrastructure Engineer at Chime.
-Things like AWS, Kubernetes, Release/Platform engineering.
+Think AWS, Kubernetes, Release/Platform engineering.

-Before Chime, I was a Staff Release Engineer [@Wayfair](https://tech.wayfair.com/) where I introduced and led the rollout of continuous deployment to over 1000 different services. _Before that_, I was doing full stack consulting with early stage startups [@BarbershopLabs](http://barbershoplabs.com/) where I was quickly delivering POCs and MVPs to market, which was a ton of fun.
+Before Chime, I was a Staff Release Engineer [@Wayfair](https://tech.wayfair.com/) where I introduced continuous deployment to over 1000 different services. _Before that_, I was a full stack dev, primarily workign with early stage startups [@BarbershopLabs](http://barbershoplabs.com/) where I was quickly delivering POCs and MVPs to market.

 I'm a full stack dev at heart.